 In asking what university education is for we come up against the major fault-lines in current practice.
-One aspect is that of developing intellectual capital investment, knowledge economies, employment, and research and development in globalizing capitalist markets.
-The other is about social transformation through self-actualization and ontological liberation in knowledge production.
-These two are not compatible in marketized education.
+One aspect is that of developing intellectual capital investment, knowledge economies, employment, and research and development in globalising capitalist markets.
+The other is about social transformation through self-actualisation and ontological liberation in knowledge economies.
+These two are not compatible in marketised education.
 They are not equally quantifiable and not equally amenable to audit.
 The question is whether the audit/charter mark culture is the answer.
 I believe not.
 Marilyn Strathern suggests

-"... audit is almost impossible to criticize in principle-after all it advances values that academics generally hold dear, such as responsibility and openness about access and widening of outcomes."
+'... audit is almost impossible to criticize in principle - after all it advances values that academics generally hold dear, such as responsibility and openness about access and widening of outcomes.'

-(Strathern 2000, p.
-3)
+Strathern 2000:3

-If we can show, say, that of the 24% of BAME students who have been racially harassed, 20% had been physically attacked, while 56% of students who had been racially harassed had experienced racist name-calling, insults and jokes (EHRC, 2019), the "revolution in accountability" cannot come too quickly.
-However, the metrics we utilize to measure change come to supplant real in-depth engagement with the issues identified above.
-As Strathern puts it, "when a measure becomes a target, it ceases to be a good measure."
-(Strathern cited in Collini, 2017, p.
-38).
+If we can show, say, that of the 24% of BAME students who have been racially harassed, 20% had been physically attacked, while 56% of students who had been racially harassed had experienced racist name-calling, insults and jokes (EHRC 2019), the 'revolution in accountability' cannot come too quickly.
+However, the metrics we utilize to measure change come to supplant real in depth engagement with the issues identified above.
+As Strathern puts it, 'when a measure becomes a target, it ceases to be a good measure.'
+(Strathern cited in Collini 2017:38).
 Simply ensuring academics check representation in their reading lists won't bring lasting change.
-In much of the EDI audit work "... the result is goal displacement, where the metric means come to replace the ultimate ends that those means ought to serve" (Collini, 2017).
+In much of the EDI audit work '... the result is goal displacement, where the metric means come to replace the ultimate ends that those means ought to serve' (ibid.).

-Holding people and institutions accountable is not enough; we need to remain critical about the form accountability takes (Strathern, 2000 op.cit.).
-One long line of ideas of "unintended" or "unwitting" racism and discrimination runs through the literature from the 1960s onwards and it is a "get out of jail free" card for institutions and those who work in them.
-It is not enough to "account for" or count inequality; responsibility needs to be taken by each individual involved in educational provision.
+Holding people and institutions accountable is not enough; we need to remain critical about the form accountability takes (Strathern 2000 op.cit.).
+One long line of 'unintended' or 'unwitting' racism and discrimination runs through the literature from the 1960s onwards and it is a 'get out of jail free' card for institutions and those who work in them.
+It is not enough to 'account for' or count inequality; responsibility needs to be taken by each individual involved in educational provision.

 The Charter Marks look at both staff and students across the sector.
-As mentioned above, the buzzwords now often focus on "students as co-producers" of knowledge.
-If we cannot encourage students to think differently about "difference" through more radical interventions, I would argue that many of these endeavors are doomed to fail.
+As mentioned above, the buzzwords now often focus on 'students as co-producers' of knowledge.
+If we cannot encourage students to think differently about 'difference' through more radical interventions, I would argue that many of these endeavours are doomed to fail.
 Audre Lorde argued that: